ministryofjustice/moj-flask-govuk-skeleton/README.md

 ### Run the service:

+Normally Flask wants to run on port `5000` which is often conflicts with Apples Airplay port.
+Advised to use different port.

-`flask --app app run --debug`
+`flask --app app run --debug -port=8000`

-## Prerequisites

-### Required

-- Docker
+## Running in Docker

-## Getting started

-### Create a new repository

-[Create a new repository](https://github.com/LandRegistry/govuk-frontend-flask/generate) using this template, with the same directory structure and files.
-Then clone a local copy of your newly created repository.
+For local development and deployments.

-### Set local environment variables
+### Set local Docker environment variables

 In the `compose.yml` file you will find a number of environment variables.
 These are injected as global variables into the app and pre-populated into page templates as appropriate.
 Enter your specific service information for the following: